Curl (C1, C2)

 Labradoodle with wavy coat

-A variant in the Keratin-71 (KRT71) gene is associated with curly hair in dogs.
-This variant is likely inherited as an incomplete dominant trait, which means that dogs with two copies of the variant (C/C) have curly coats and dogs with one copy of the variant (N/C) are not curly but have wavy coats.
+Two variants in the Keratin-71 (KRT71) gene are associated with curly hair in dogs: a missense variant (R151W) referred to as Curl 1(C1), and an indel variant (S422Rfs) referred to as Curl 2 (C2).
+These alleles are likely inherited as an incomplete dominant trait, which means that dogs with two copies of any of these curl alleles (C1/C1, C1/C2 or C2/C2) have curly coats and dogs with one copy (N/C1 or N/C2) have wavy coats.
+As of September 2024, the Curl test assays both C1 and C2 alleles.

 Bearded Collie with straight coat